Things To Do

 Signature dishes, delicacies and famous food

-A beloved Egyptian dish consisting of a mix of rice, lentils, macaroni, and chickpeas, topped with spicy tomato sauce and crispy fried onions.
-Must-try in Giza and can be found at popular street stalls and casual eateries.
+A hearty mix of rice, lentils, pasta, and topped with a spicy tomato sauce and fried onions.

 Must-Try!